Carlos Decotelli: Controversy regarding Post-doc in Germany

 Professor Decotelli's credentials mentioned a post-doc at University of Wuppertal.
 On 29 June 2020 the University of Wuppertal informed in a note sent to the Brazilian newspaper O Globo, that Decotelli conducted research at the university for a period of three months in 2016, but did not complete any postdoctoral program, which, in Germany, lasts two to four years - "Carlos Decotelli did not obtain a degree at our university," said Jasmine Ait-Djoudi, communication officer for Bergische Universität Wuppertal (BUW).
 The German university offers about 110 courses in various fields and has more than 22,000 students.

-"Post-doc" for postdoctoral researcher should not to be confused with a post-doctoral degree.
-The former is a research engagement at a University with the objective of pursuing additional research, training, or teaching in order to have better skills to pursue a career in academia, research, or any other fields, while the latter is an academic degree.
+"Post-doc" for postdoctoral researcher should not be confused with a post-doctoral degree.
+The former is a research engagement at a university with the objective of pursuing additional research, training, or teaching in order to have better skills to pursue a career in academia, research, or any other fields, while the latter is an academic degree.
 Such a degree is not awarded nor used in Brazil or the Americas, and it appears that the German University statement confirms Decotelli instead of disavowing him.
 However, with the crescent scrutiny into his credentials and the unfavorable momentum the Wuppertal's declaration was another blow to his reputation and credibility as a candidate to the highest Education Office of the Latin American country.